 Worked Example where Planning Application Decision was issued in June 2018

 CIL Charge = £200 x 238 sq m x 322 / 273 = £56,143.59

-Failure to assume liability to pay CIL before the commencement of development may result in the Council imposing a surcharge of £50 per landowner subsequently discovered.
+Failure to assume liability to pay CIL before the commencement of development will result in the Council imposing a surcharge of £50 per landowner subsequently discovered.
 This surcharge ensures that the costs of establishing the identities of landowners are borne by the liable parties.
-In addition the liable person will not be able to benefit from the instalment policy (Regulation 80).
+In addition the liable person will not be able to benefit from the installment policy.
+See Regulation 80.